How to Prepare New Managers Before They’re Promoted

 Training can help managers learn to delegate with trust, not just instructions, and understand when to step in and when to step back.

-2. Offer Structured Mentoring and Coaching
+2. Offer Structured Mentoring and Coaching for Possible New Managers

 Mentoring shows employees that you’re invested in their growth.
 It also builds self-awareness and helps them understand what management really involves.